muquit/go-xbuild-go/README.md

 I got tired of dealing with GoReleaser's complexity when I only release software occasionally.
 When I release every 6-12 months or so, GoReleaser's config often needs updates due to changes.
 This simple program just works.

+This is a Go port of my bash script https://github.com/muquit/go-xbuild

 ## Features
 - Simple to use and maintain